openvinotoolkit/mediapipe/mediapipe/calculators/ovms/calculators.md

   }
 }
 ```
 This tells us which model is used (hand_recrop) and what type of packets are send to inference calculator (vector\<mediapipe::Tensor\>).
 We also need information what are model names inputs.
-This could be checked f.e. using OVMS logs or metadata request calls.
+This could be checked f.e. using OVMS logs from model loading or metadata request calls.
 With that information we would replace that part of a graph with:
 ```
 node {
   calculator: "OpenVINOModelServerSessionCalculator"